DannyArends/CTLmapping/doc/joss/2016/paper.md

 CTLmapping can be applied in model organism experimental and outbred crosses, such as mouse and the plant Arabidopsis thaliana (see example datasets below), as well as in natural populations, such as human.
+For statistical power the more individuals the better, but as a rule of thumb it is about the same as for QTL, i.e., about 100 individuals for a recombinant inbred line CTL, and 1,000 individuals for GWAS-style CTL [@Arends:thesis_chapter].

 The CTLmapping software is provided as a free and open source (FOSS) package for the R Project for Statistical Computing [@R:2005].